Article

 I could travel through denominations and religions here for hours, and everywhere I would encounter the same pattern.
 But I stay with Christianity, because it is the system that has most strongly shaped Western history and is most relevant in our context.

 The Crusades, over roughly two centuries, killed hundreds of thousands in the name of a God whose center, according to the testimony of his own scriptures, was love of neighbor.
-The Inquisition tortured and executed people for the offense of thinking differently, some of them in the absence of other charges for offenses that even the Bible itself does not classify as capital crimes.
-The witch trials that swept through Europe between 1400 and 1700 burned between forty thousand and sixty thousand people by conservative estimates, the overwhelming majority of them women, many of them bearers of empirical medical knowledge that church authority had reclassified as a pact with the devil (Levack, B. P., 2013, The Oxford Handbook of Witchcraft in Early Modern Europe and Colonial America, Oxford University Press).
-Walburga Hausmannin, a midwife from Dillingen, was executed in 1587 partly because she used herbs to relieve pain during childbirth.
-Pain during childbirth was considered God-given.
-Anyone who alleviated it was interfering with God’s plan.
+The Inquisition tortured and executed people for the offense of thinking differently, some of them in the absence of other charges, for offenses that even the Bible itself does not classify as capital crimes.
+The witch trials that swept through Europe between 1400 and 1700 burned tens of thousands of people, between forty thousand and sixty thousand by conservative estimates, the overwhelming majority of them women, a great many of them bearers of empirical healing knowledge that church authority had learned to recast as a pact with the devil (Levack, B. P., 2013, The Oxford Handbook of Witchcraft in Early Modern Europe and Colonial America, Oxford University Press).
+Walpurga Hausmännin, a licensed midwife in Dillingen for some nineteen years, was burned at the stake in 1587 on confessions, extracted under torture, that she had killed dozens of the infants she delivered using a salve given to her by the devil.
+Whether she ever harmed a single child is lost behind the torture that produced the words.
+What is not lost is the structure.
+A woman who had spent two decades at the dangerous threshold between birth and death was recast as an agent of Satan the moment enough newborns died, which in early modern Europe they constantly did.
+Her empirical knowledge of the body, in a system that owned the franchise on the body, was not an asset.
+It was evidence.

 And then, the strongest image of all: the Crusaders.
 Men who had fought, bled, and died for decades on papal commission, who held Jerusalem, who fulfilled the holy mandate.
 The Knights Templar, the most organized fighting force in Christian Europe, were arrested in 1307 at the behest of King Philip IV of France, tortured, compelled into confessions that had no evidentiary value because they were produced under torture, and burned at the stake.
 The Pope, the representative of that God in whose name the Templars had died for years, did nothing effective.
 He signed.
 An institution that destroys its most devoted servants for political and financial motives carries no moral authority.
 It carries power, and that is a different word.